Detective Knight (film series): Detective Knight: Redemption (2022)

 After killing a pair of thieves to save his police partner, Det.
 James Knight finds himself sentenced to serve a term in prison.
 After Det.
-Fitzgerald begins to clear his name, Knight is tasked with investigating potential connections to a series of events begin examined by the police department; all while being surrounded by criminals he helped to incarcerate.
-During Christmastime a former ex-convict-turned-chaplain of the facility named Ricky Conlan, organizes a jailbreak as a means to fight the commercial aspects of the holiday; under the alias of The Christmas Bomber, alongside his band of lawbreakers who call themselves the Real Saints of Christmas.
+Fitzgerald begins to clear his name, Knight is tasked with investigating potential connections to a series of events being examined by the police department, all while being surrounded by criminals he helped to incarcerate.
+During Christmastime a former ex-convict-turned-chaplain of the facility named Ricky Conlan organizes a jailbreak as a means to fight the commercial aspects of the holiday under the alias of the Christmas Bomber, alongside his band of lawbreakers who call themselves the Real Saints of Christmas.
 Now given the chance of exoneration in clearing his name, with the decades of experience Det.
-Knight must stop the plans the group has planned before its too late.
+Knight must stop the plans the group has planned before it's too late.
 (Note: According to various sources:)

 Detective Knight: Independence (2023)

 Det.
-James Knight is called into action one last time, when the threat of a domestic terrorist group causing commotion once again arises.
-As the celebration of the nation's Independence Day approaches, a disgruntled former EMT-turned-criminal named Dezi, alongside his girlfriend Ally plan to complete a heist in compensation for recently being fired.
+James Knight is called into action one last time when the threat of a domestic terrorist group causing commotion once again arises.
+As the celebration of the nation's Independence Day approaches, a disgruntled former EMT-turned-criminal named Dezi, alongside his girlfriend Ally, plans to complete a heist in compensation for recently being fired.
 With the help of ex-criminal father Vincent, they assemble a team to take a large sum of money and escape before they're discovered.
 When they begin to leave a trail of murders in their wake, Knight grows closer to solving the case and ending their spree.
 (Note: According to various sources:)